Exploring Fakir Musafar with Angelo Madsen and Ron Athey

 Bios:

 Quetzal Arévalo (they/them) is the Getty Marrow Emerging Professionals Curatorial Assistant at ONE Archives at the USC Libraries.
-They are the curator of —NEED ME—or, (de)mystifying the myth of the modern primitive (debuting at ONE Archives in February 2025), a show of archival objects, artworks, and interventions that presents the western renaissance of body piercing as definitively queer history rooted in the sexual underground.
+They are the curator of NEED ME, or, (de)mystifying the myth of the modern primitive (opening at ONE Archives February 25, 2026), the first public exhibition to present the western renaissance of body piercing as definitively queer history rooted in the sexual underground.
 They were a co-curator of Sci-Fi, Magick, Queer L.A.: Sexual Science and the Imagi-Nation (Aug.
 2024–Mar.
 2025); The Space We Take: Portraits from the Archive (Jun.
 2025–Jan.
 2026); and Robert Andy Coombs: No Content Warning (Jun.–Sept.
 2025).
-Before their curatorial fellowship at ONE Archives at the USC Libraries, they graduated from UC Berkeley's History of Art department with a departmental citation award and the highest university honors.
-Their current research at ONE explores body modification, kink, counterculture, and all of their luscious intersections.
+Before their curatorial fellowship at ONE Archives at the USC Libraries, they received their BA in History of Art from UC Berkeley with a departmental citation award and highest university honors.
+Their current research at ONE explores body modification, kink, subculture, and their enchanting intersections.

 Ron Athey has been working at the vanguard of performance art for 25 years.
 Self-taught, he developed his work out of post-punk/pre-goth scenes, beginning with Premature Ejaculation (PE), an early-1980s collaboration with Rozz Williams.
 Their approach to performance art was informed by the club actions of Johanna Went, the formulation of Industrial culture, and the idea of psycho/neuro acoustics in sound performance.
 In the 1990s, Athey formed a company of performers and made Torture Trilogy, a series of works that addressed the AIDS pandemic directly through memorializing and philosophical reflection.
 In the 2000s, Athey developed genre-stretching theatrical works like Joyce and The Judas Cradle, and a series of major solo performances such as The Solar Anus, Sebastiane, Self-Obliteration Solo, and Incorruptible Flesh.
 Currently, Athey is presenting Acephalous Monster, a performance with projections, readings, lectures, appropriated text, and sound.